tadvi/winserv/README.md

 Make sure to exit with os.Exit(0) or similar at the end of OnExit.

+If winserv.Interactive == true we are not running as Service.

 ## Credits

 This is reworked version of